Ilia-Ivankov/python-project-49/README.md

 fifth game:

 Guess if number is prime.
-To play fifth game you need to type "brain-prime"
+To play fifth game you need to type `brain-prime`

 example: